PanshiAgent/Panshi-Security-Agent/README.md

 ### 3.4 Network Restrictions

-- **Network restricted by domain allowlist:** The agent accesses the outside through a proxy on the Docker internal network; the allowlist permits only the model service and the local CyberGym submission service.
-The agent cannot perform any web search to look up target answers and has no browser or external search tool.
+- **Network restricted by domain allowlist:** To evaluate the agent's behavior under the full tool surface, we retain search and browser tools but restrict network access.
+The agent accesses the outside through a proxy on the Docker internal network; the allowlist permits only the model service and the local CyberGym submission service.
+All web searches initiated by the agent were blocked by the proxy gateway and returned no results.
 We additionally audit trajectories to rule out external vulnerability queries, patch retrieval, and other evaluation shortcuts.

 ### 3.5 Verification and Result Accounting